dylanavenarius/post-install-config/README.md

 <a href="https://ibb.co/LxJ4M1R"><img src="https://i.ibb.co/n7nhTjm/Screen-Shot-2023-10-19-at-4-37-42-PM.png" alt="Screen-Shot-2023-10-19-at-4-37-42-PM" border="0" /></a>
 </p>
 <p>
-To configure Roles, make sure you are in the Admin Panel and select Agents > Roles > Add New Role
+To configure Roles, make sure you are in the Admin Panel and select Agents > Roles > Add New Role.

+These same steps apply for configuring Departments, Teams, Agents, and Users.
+Adjust settings and permissions to your specifications.
 </p>
 <br />